bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 Examples of different chunks configurations can be seen in Figure 1.
 ![Figure 1](images/microscopy_chunks.png "Examples of Microscopy chunks")

 Figure 1: Examples of chunks configurations.

 -   a) ordered 2D chunks without overlap,
 -   b) ordered 2D chunks with overlap,
 -   c) unordered 2D chunks with and without overlap,
 -   d) and e) ordered 2D chunks on different 3D planes,
-- f) ordered 3D chunks
+-   f) ordered 3D chunks.

 In microscopy, many pyramidal file formats store multiple resolutions for the same acquisition.
 In the case where a multiple resolutions file format is converted to single resolution file format,